Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: Experiments

-We aim to address the following questions through further experimentation: (1) Can our comprehensive skill library enable agents to efficiently accomplish basic tasks within Minecraft's open-world environment?
-(2) How well can our proposed multi-agent framework perform on highly challenging and complex tasks?
-(3) Can our proposed parallelized planning-acting framework better support multi-agent collaboration, competition, and human-agent interaction?

-All experiments are conducted in the Minecraft Java Edition version 1.19.4 gaming environment using the Qwen-Plus model ~\cite{qwen2.5}, while multi-modal experiments utilized the Qwen-VL-Plus model ~\cite{qwen-vl}.
-The game server operates continuously without pausing during interactions with LLMs, thereby necessitating that all agents perform in real-time.
-All evaluation metrics are captured dynamically during these interactions.
-Metrics such as 'time' denote the total duration required by the multi-agent systems to complete their designated tasks, encompassing the time expended on communications with LLMs.
+All experiments are conducted in the Minecraft gaming environment using the Qwen-Plus model~\cite{qwen2.5}, while multi-modal experiments utilized the Qwen-VL-Plus model~\cite{qwen-vl}.
+The game server operates continuously without pausing during interactions with LLMs, so all agents perform in real time.
+See Appendix for more details.